Country Profile: Barbados

 Government

-- 30: Seats in the House of Assembly
+- 30: Number of seats in the House of Assembly

 Military and Security

-The Barbados Defense Force includes the Barbados Regiment and the Coast Guard, primarily focused on national security and public order.
-Military expenditures are relatively low, comprising about 0.7% of GDP in recent years.
-The BDF also engages in humanitarian assistance.
+The Barbados Defense Force (BDF) includes the Barbados Regiment and the Barbados Coast Guard, with around 600 active personnel.
+Military expenditures are low, constituting about 0.7% of GDP as of 2024.
+The BDF has responsibilities extending to maintaining public order and participating in regional security efforts.

 Energy